siddh34/MCQs/CN.md

 **Answer: Option B.**

 >Q15.
-Which of the following network devices work at the data link layer of the OSI Model ( Choose any two)?
+Which of the following network devices work at the data link layer of the OSI/TCP Model (Choose any two)?

     a.
 Hub
     b.
 Repeater